What is an assessment centre?

 - What kinds of tasks were part of the assessment centre?

 - In what situations did you feel most comfortable/confident?

 - What went less well – what do you feel impacted that?

 Assessment centres are typically the final stage in a highly competitive process, so don’t forget to reflect on what you have achieved so far, and what you did well, as well as anything you want to improve.

 Talking things through can help process your thoughts and feelings.
 Speak to family members, friends, perhaps your tutor, and of course, do feel encouraged to make an appointment with us if you feel you would find that helpful.

 Contact the employer to ask for feedback (whether you were offered the role or not) as this will help you understand your strengths and weaknesses, and give you useful tips for your next application.

 Don’t forget that you can access further help from the Careers and Employability Service.
-Complete our short online courses, review the advice and tips on this page, or consider booking onto a mock assessment centre as part of our skills workshop programme.
+Complete our short online courses, review the advice and tips on this page, or consider booking onto a mock assessment centre as part of our finding and making applications workshop programme.

 Feeling rejected hurts, but luckily there are strategies you can use to help turn this situation around.

 In group activities it is very easy to begin to doubt yourself, but you have to remember that you got to this point in the recruitment process because you are capable.